lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 > There's tons of grass out h-

 _Garrick turns around and notices the others heading back to the ship to save Emmett.
-His face changes to that of a realistic, ugly close up shot, like from Spongebob._
+His face changes to that of a realistic, ugly, close-up shot._

 > Guys, I think Emmett's in trouble.